 In its first year, 90 juvenile seahorses were released into Clifton Gardens to live in artificial habitats called Seahorse Hotels.
 The babies successfully survived their first stint in the harbour, with their growth and development closely monitored by aquarium, UTS Masters Research students and Fisheries divers.
 Success in this phase was realized when several of the released seahorses paired and mated with their wild counterparts.

 As the conservation program enters its second year, scientists and aquarium staff will construct new upgraded Seahorse Hotels that will better facilitate the babies once they are introduced to the wild.
 SEA LIFE Sydney Aquarium, the Fisheries NSW, and University of Technology Sydney will also work together to source two new locations for these hotels in Sydney Harbour.

 Dr. David Harasti, Senior Marine Scientist with DPI Fisheries, who has over a decade of experience working with the White’s Seahorse said: “We are very pleased with the progress of this conservation program for Australia’s only endangered seahorse.
 Seeing captive released animals still alive in the wild eight months after release and breeding with the local population is a fantastic initial result.”

-David Booth, Professor of Marine Ecology at UTS is supervising Masters Research students on this project and added: “The project so far has been an amazing opportunity for our students to get hands on training in understanding issue of ecology and conservation of these unique creatures.”
+David Booth, Professor of Marine Ecology at UTS is supervising Masters Research students on this project and added: “The project so far has been an amazing opportunity for our students to get hands-on training in understanding the issue of ecology and conservation of these unique creatures.”

 For more information on the future of the White’s Seahorse conservation breeding program, their endangered status and the Seahorse Hotels, read the updates on the SEALIFE Sydney Aquarium blog here, or visit the seahorse breeding facility at the aquarium in person.